Ronnie Magsanoc: Formula Shell (1989–1998)

-The following season in his sophomore year, Magsanoc was reunited with former UP teammate Benjie Paras, who was the number 1 overall draft pick that year.
+The following season in his sophomore year, Magsanoc was reunited with former UP teammate Benjie Paras, who was the number one overall draft pick that year.
 The triumvirate of Magsanoc, Paras and seven-time best import Bobby Parks led Shell to the finals in the first conference each year from 1989 to 1992, winning two championships and placing runner-up twice.
-Magsanoc was considered by fans and experts alike as one of the best point guard in the league at the turn of the decade.
+Magsanoc was considered by fans and experts alike as one of the best point guards in the league at the turn of the decade.

-From 1993 to 1995, he remains one of the top point guards despite Shell missing the finals trip for three seasons and with the emergence of Alaska's Johnny Abarrientos.
-In 1996, Shell return to the finals but Magsanoc missed out playing in the championship because of an injury.
-Finally, after 10 seasons with Shell, Magsanoc was surprisingly traded to Sta.
-Lucia Realtors for Gerry Esplana beginning the 1998 PBA season, the "Point Laureate" was lost in the limelight as a Realtor.
-In 2001, he joined Purefoods Tender Juicy Hotdogs and was reunited with former YCO teammate in the PABL and national teammate Alvin Patrimonio, together they won their final championship in the PBA in the 2002 Governors Cup.
+From 1993 to 1995, he remained one of the top point guards despite Shell missing the finals for three seasons and with the emergence of Alaska's Johnny Abarrientos.
+In 1996, Shell returned to the finals but Magsanoc missed out playing in the championship because of a knee injury.

+In his last seasons with Shell, he struggled with injuries, eventually losing his starting role to Richie Ticzon.